BUZZED AND DRUNK DRIVING?

 Buzzed driving is a phrase you might have heard before.
 Knowing when you’re safe to get behind the wheel is a difficult question.
 You might wonder if you’re legal to drive when you’re buzzed.
 You might wonder what buzzed driving is and how to tell if you’re buzzed or drunk.
-Our drunk driving accident attorneys discuss how to tell the difference and how to protect your rights.
+Our Colorado drunk driving accident attorneys discuss how to tell the difference and how to protect your rights.

 Are You Able to Tell the Difference Between Buzzed and Drunk Driving?